 Yeah, he kinda says that to me a lot…

 Listening to podcasts.
 There’s a ton of them out there!
-I like to listen to podcasts from other Jesus-followers, including Carl Medearis, Jo Saxton, Brian Zahnd, Rickey Bolden and Bruxey Cavey.
-These people all contributed to the Jesus-Centered Bible and are a part of the Simply Jesus Movement.
+I like to listen to podcasts from other Jesus-followers, including Jo Saxton, Brian Zahnd, and Rickey Bolden.
+These people all contributed to the Jesus-Centered Bible.
 I also listen to podcasts that aren’t by Christians (the Minimalists, Reply All, The Gilmore Guys, and Radio Lab).
 Jesus shows me stuff in all of them.

 Completing challenges.
 You know how when you spend the winter eating comfort food for twelve weeks straight and then have to do a challenge to get yourself back on track?
 Well, my friend, Steph, writes these amazing challenges for getting you back on track with Jesus that are like diets.
 They've been great for helping me focus.
 She has a short one that’s 7-Days of Centering on Jesus and another one that’s got 30 pages of worksheets, advice, and useful tips that can help you overhaul your entire routine with Jesus called Start a New Routine with Jesus.